jacobshorterivey/FinalProject/README.md

 A user can search for pets by using the convenient search box in the site's navbar or by clicking the 'Search Pets' button on the home page.
 The 'Search Pets' button will lead the user to a page where they can filter search results to narrow down the species of pet they're looking for, or find pets with certain behavioral traits.
 Clicking on a pet's search card will bring up a modal with more information about them.

 <img src="images/petSearch1.png" width="700">
+*Results for our "Search Pets" button*
 <img src="images/petSearch2.png" width="700">
 <img src="images/petSearch3.png" width="700">
+*An example of the modals used for pets*

 ### Implementation